Maryland Residential Lease Agreement

 Water and Sewage Utility Obligation Disclosure

 Maryland landlords must provide a disclosure when charging tenants directly for water or sewage service.
-This disclosure must specify the tenant’s obligation to make utility payments to the landlord, as well as the tenant’s right to (without asking) receive a copy of any related utility bills.
+This disclosure must specify the tenant’s duty to make utility payments to the landlord.
+It also must note the tenant’s right to (without asking) receive a copy of any related utility bills.

-This does not apply to tenants who pay the utility company directly.
+This disclosure requirement does not apply for tenants who pay the utility company directly.

 Download: Maryland Water and Sewage Utility Obligation Disclosure Form (PDF)